nayaksimran5/activity04-regression-considerations/day01-qualitative-explanatory/activity04.md

 suggests that we can assume linear relationship between the predictors and the outcome variables.

-From the QQ-plot, we can say that most residual points are lined well on the straight dashed line.
+From the QQ-plot, we can say that most residual points are away from the straight dashed line.
+So the model is not normal.

 From the Scale-Location plot, the residuals appear randomly spread around the horizontal line.

-From the Residuals vs Leverage plot, there is an influential point found near Cook’s distance line.
+From the Residuals vs Leverage plot, there is no influential point near Cook’s distance line.

-Do we need to exclude the influential point.
-Ask Prof.
+Yes it is.
+Gender variable made beauty average even more significant as the computed p-valueis even smaller.

 ### Simplified equation of the line corresponding to female professors: (Female = 0)